From the dump to the gallery: Two rural Mainers turn trash into art

 “People throw a lot of stuff away,” said Kennedy, who along with Warren has for decades picked dumps around Maine for pieces to use in their art.
 “We just take it and repurpose it.”

-Warren, now 70, owns 5 acres in the Somerset County town of Ripley that he bought in for $550 in 1970.
+Warren, now 70, owns 5 acres in the Somerset County town of Ripley that he bought for $550 in 1970.
 He has made art in his studio there — paintings, metal percussive instruments, model boats, totems, whirligigs, outdoor sculptures and the huge, assemblage-style cityscapes for which he’s best known — for more than 40 years.

 A half-mile down the road from Warren, Kennedy, 64, also makes art in his home studio, fusing together metal, glass, old toys and mechanical parts to create compelling sculptures that — unintentionally, on Kennedy’s part — evoke the steampunk aesthetic.